-Wrap the whole chicken in several layers of heavy-duty foil or freezer paper.
-Do not remove the original wrapping, if there is one, if you plan to cook a frozen chicken within two months.
+- Wrap the whole chicken in several layers of heavy-duty foil or freezer paper.
+Don't remove the original wrapping (if there is one), if you plan to cook a frozen chicken within two months.

-Leave the chicken on its own shelf until it freezes, so air can circulate around it.
-According to the Real Simple website, once food is frozen, it can be stacked along with other frozen items.
+- Leave the chicken on its own shelf until it freezes, so air can circulate around it.
+According to Real Simple, once food is frozen, it can be stacked along with other frozen items.

-Freeze at a temperature of 0 degrees Fahrenheit.
+- Freeze at 0 degrees Fahrenheit.
 To avoid the potential of food-borne illnesses, avoid adjusting the temperature in your freezer.

 Don’t use storage wrap alone to freeze your chicken.
 A single layer of wrap is not durable enough to keep odors and moisture away from your chicken.